gdsbook/book/notebooks/02_geospatial_computational_environment.md

 display.Image(path, width=250)
 ```

-#### Jupyter Lab
+#### JupyterLab

-Our recommended way to interact with Jupyter notebooks is through Jupyter Lab.
+Our recommended way to interact with Jupyter notebooks is through JupyterLab.
-Jupyter Lab is an interface to the Jupyter ecosystem that brings together
+JupyterLab is an interface to the Jupyter ecosystem that brings together
 several tools for data science into a consistent interface that enables the user
 to accomplish most of her workflows.
 It is built as a web app following a
 client-server architecture.
 This means the computation is decoupled from the